alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 **Buddy do I have the post for you!**

 You know how much time I have spent studying how to squeeze Neopoints water out of the Neopets stone?
 WAY TOO MUCH TIME.
-Like really I've spent too too much.
+Like really I've spent too much.
 I should stop.

 Part of your duty to humanity is that if you spend a bunch of time learning something, you should teach what you've learned so that other people don't have to go through the same struggle.
 Yes, even if it's about Neopets.